karmab/kcli-plan-samples/openshift4/README.md

 - *worker_memory*
 - *bootstrap_memory*
 - *numcpus*
-- *disk size* default disk size for final nodes
+- *disk size* default disk size for final nodes.
-- *extra_disk* whether to create a secondary disk (to use with rook, for instance)
+- *extra_disk* whether to create a secondary disk (to use with rook, for instance).
-- *extra\_disk_size* size for secondary disk
+- *extra\_disk_size* size for secondary disk.
-- *use_br* whether to create a bridge on top of the nics of the nodes (useful if planning to deploy kubevirt on top)
+- *use_br* whether to create a bridge on top of the nics of the nodes (useful if planning to deploy kubevirt on top).
+- *api_ip* the ip to use for api ip.
+If none is provided, a temporary vm will be launched to gather a free one.

 ### Deploy

 - `./ocp.sh` You will be asked for your sudo password in order to create a /etc/hosts entry for the api vip.
-For aws/gcp use `./ocp_cloud.sh` instead.

-- once that finishes, set the following environment variable in order to use oc commands `export KUBECONFIG=$cluster/auth/kubeconfig`
+- once that finishes, set the following environment variable in order to use oc commands `export KUBECONFIG=clusters/$cluster/auth/kubeconfig`

-- for dns access to your app, you can create a conf file in /etc/NetworkManager/dnsmasq.d with the following line `server=/apps.$cluster.$domain/$api_vip` where api_vip can be found in the last line of your /etc/hosts
+- for dns access to your app, you can create a conf file in /etc/NetworkManager/dnsmasq.d with the following line `server=/apps.$cluster.$domain/$api_ip` where api_ip can be found in the last line of your /etc/hosts (and displayed during

 ### Adding more workers after initial installation

-- edit your env.sh to change *workers*
+- edit the generated kcli parameter file in `clusters/$cluster/kcli.yml` to change *workers* parameter
-- launch the script `add_workers.sh` (or `add_workers_cloud.sh` for aws/gcp)
+- launch the plan with `kcli plan -f ocp.yml --paramfile=clusters/$cluster/kcli.yml $cluster`
+- wait for certificate request to appear and approve it with `oc get csr -o name | xargs oc adm certificate approve`:x

 ## architecture